prathamesh213/CallX/README.md

 DB (if needed): Supabase (free PostgreSQL)

-🎯 Let’s Build This
+🎯 Let's Build This
-Here’s what I’ll now generate for you:
+Here's what I'll now generate for you:

 frontend/ folder with mic + player React UI